Equations of the form $t(x+a)=t(x)$ and $t(x+a)=1-t(x)$ for Thue-Morse sequence: Introduction and main results

 \section{Introduction and main results}

-The Thue-Morse (or Prouhet-Thue-Morse [1]) sequence $\{t_n\}_{n\geq0}$ is one of the most known and useful $(0,1)$-sequences.
-By the definition, $t_n=0,$ if the binary expansion of $n$ contains an even number of $1's$, and $t_n=1$ otherwise.
-It is sequence A010060 in OEIS [8].
-Numerous applications of this sequence and a large bibliography one can find in [1] (see also the author's articles [6]-[7] and especially the applied papers [4]-[5] in combinatorics and [3] and [11] in informative theory, in which the Thue-Morse sequence plays a key role in their constructions).
-Let $\mathbb {N}_0$ be the set of nonnegative integers.
-For $a\in\mathbb {N},$ consider on $\mathbb {N}_0$ equations
+The Thue-Morse (or Prouhet-Thue-Morse \cite{1}) sequence $\{t_n\}_{n\geq0}$ is one of the most well known and useful $(0,1)$-sequences.
+It is sequence A010060 in OEIS \cite{11}.
+By the definition, $t_n=0,$ if the binary expansion of $n$ contains an even number of $1's$ (and in this case $n$ is called \slshape evil),\upshape\enskip and $t_n=1,$ if the binary expansion of $n$ contains an odd number of $1 s$ (and in this case $n$ is called \slshape \enskip odious).\upshape\enskip (For odious and evil numbers, see sequences A000069 and A001969 in OEIS).
+One can find numerous applications of this sequence and a large bibliography in \cite{1} (see also the author's articles \cite{6}, \cite{9}-\cite{10} and especially the applied papers \cite{7}-\cite{8} in combinatorics and \cite{5} and \cite{14} in information theory).
+Note that the odious and evil numbers give the unique solution to the problem of splitting the nonnegative integers into two classes in such a way that sums of pairs of distinct elements from either class occur with the same multiplicities \cite{3}.
+There are nice relations between odious $(\{a_n\})$ and evil $(\{b_n\})$ numbers which are contained in the following general formula \cite{6}: for every $z\in\mathbb{C},$ we have